canro91/canro91.github.io/about.md

 * I changed document creation to follow the latest standard for XML business documents.
 * I created a library to parse PDFs and plain-text files into XML files to feed a documents API.

-## Fun facts

-I’m a ~~cat owner,~~ [vim user]({% post_url 2020-09-14-LearnVimForFunAndProfit %}), [plain-text lover]({% post_url 2020-08-29-HowITakeNotes %}), and [Zettelkasten practitioner]({% post_url 2020-11-18-HowToTakeSmartNotes %}).

-In my free time, I like to read books _(on paper)_ and learn _(foreign)_ languages.
-Currenlty, I'm learning Brazilian Portuguese. _(Oi, gente!)_

 ## What I write about

 I write about learning and programming.
 I want to share what I have learned in my journey as a software engineer.
+Often, I consider my blog as [my own time capsule]({% post_url 2020-07-20-TimeCapsule %}).

 In this blog, you can find tips and advice, libraries I use, issues I have solved, lessons learned the hard way, success and failure stories.

 I've been featured in <a href="https://exceptionnotfound.net/author/cesar-aguirre/" target="_blank" rel="noopener noreferrer">Exception Not Found</a> as a Guest Writer.
+And, I've written for SaaS companies like <a href="https://www.alachisoft.com/blogs/author/cesar-aguirre/" target="_blank" rel="noopener noreferrer">Alachisoft</a>.

 If you're interested, you can read [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind my first post.

+## Fun facts

+I’m a ~~cat owner,~~ [vim user]({% post_url 2020-09-14-LearnVimForFunAndProfit %}), [plain-text lover]({% post_url 2020-08-29-HowITakeNotes %}), and [Zettelkasten practitioner]({% post_url 2020-11-18-HowToTakeSmartNotes %}).

+In my free time, I like to read books _(on paper)_ and learn foreign languages.
+Currenlty, I'm learning Brazilian Portuguese. _(Oi, gente!
+Tudo bem?)_

 ## Start here